Information Tech/Webmaster

 At present, we are sending hard copies of the newsletter (Our Catholic Voice) to Pastors, Parochial Vicars, Deacons, parish presidents and to “women of the parish” if the is no organized group in the parish.

 We are sending e-mail copies to all other officers who have shared their e-mail addresses.
-We send copies to other Diocesan Councils and to NCCW, most of them e-mail, although NCCW gets both.
-Please contact me if I am missing someone.
+We send copies to other Diocesan Councils, Province and to NCCW, most of them e-mail, although NCCW gets both.
+Please contact us if someone' information is missing.
 We would like the newsletter to be read by as many women as possible.
 I can add anyone to the list who would like a copy, send me your address or email.
 The newsletter can be forwarded to others and can be copied as often as you like.
 The reports can be used at your meetings.

 NEWSLETTER EDITOR